LianaTechnologies/lianaautomation-sitetracking/readme.txt

 = Contribute and translate =

-LianaAutomation is developed and supported by Liana Automation Oy, part of Ilkka.
+LianaAutomation is developed and supported by Liana Technologies Oy, part of Ilkka.
 Join our crew at Github or contact using other means.

 == Frequently Asked Questions ==